calchulus/podVE/README.md

 **Higher Yields For Pool Participants**

 If stable yields are strictly higher than variable rewards, and a more robust stable yield system is in place, lenders also stand to benefit, as higher utilization rates means a smaller spread between the lending and borrowing rate.
 This should attract more users in to the lending pool, as more prizes may be given out.
 This is particularly synergistic for PoolTogether, as we can incentivze a larger pot for aToken-powered pools as a result.
+With Compound interest rates sitting at only 0.65% and 1.38% for DAI and USDC, respectively, being able to offer even 5% with a 50% utilization rate of users borrowing DAI/USDC at fixed-term stable 10%, we can provide upwards of 8X the interest yield that current Pool participants are receiving.

 **Higher Theoretical  LTVs**